-Chapter 7 bankruptcies are liquidation cases.
+Chapter 7 bankruptcy can be a liquidation bankruptcy.
 Bankruptcies filed under Chapter 7 are intended for individuals who cannot afford to repay their debts after paying normal living expenses.
 You must meet income qualifications to file under Chapter 7.
 Even though Chapter 7 may be less expensive to file than a Chapter 13 case, it does not offer some of the benefits of filing Chapter 13.

 - Lower the amount you owe on unsecured debts (debts that are not secured by collateral like credit card debts and medical debts)